3D-Atmusketeers/NEW_SPECTRAL_PROCESSING/README.md

 Before initiating the processing, ensure that the necessary data files are in place.
 These files are too large for GitHub storage but have been made available on Turbo.

-- Download the chem data, the opacity data, and the aerosol data.
+- Download the chem data, the opacity data (including the CIA DATA), and the aerosol data.
 Only download what you need, these folders are quite large:
   - https://umd.app.box.com/s/klmnqdvri73wxxyylxk279bx5s6e7kxz
   - https://umd.app.box.com/s/k1g8ge5vtpji9ngn3mgiwkvyi2btzqn6
   - https://umd.app.box.com/s/32q22kh73zugvkh264msi1enf6dhr5kz
 - The chemistry files should go in the DATA folder, and in a folder called chemistry_grid
-- The aerosol data should go in the DATA folder, and in a folder called Aerosol_DATA
+- The aerosol data should go in the DATA folder, and in a folder called Aerosol_Data
-- The opacity data (including the CIA opacities) should go in a folder withing DATA, called Low-Res or High-Res
+- The opacity data (including the CIA opacities) should go in a folder withing DATA, called Low-Res or High-Res.
+Then make a folder called Full-Set and put all the opac data there.
+- There should also be a Wavelenghts.txt file that you need.
+Ping isaacmalsky@gmail.com if you don't have it.
+Sorry, this is a work in progress.
 - Most of the time the opacity data is too big.
 This will cause memory and time issues.
 Therefore, an extra step is needed.
-Within the High-Res or Low-Res folders, make a new folder called Full-Set.
-Then run the file called crop_opacity_file.ipynb, and choose exactly what species and wavelengths you'll want.
+Run the file called crop_opacity_file.ipynb, and choose exactly what species and wavelengths you'll want.
 This has the benefit of dramatically reducing the size of the data files.
 - Place all the General Circulation Models (GCMs) you wish to process in the `GCM-OUTPUT` directory.

 ## How to Run

 The spectral processing suite is initiated with `run_entire_suite.py`, which can be started by executing `sbatch Run_all_sbatch` in the terminal.
 It usually needs at least 24 hours for runtime depending on the number of phases.
 Its mostly parallel.
+Make sure that the stuff you want to run is set correctly and the outputs are correct from run_spectra.py.

 The code can also be run on a single core with run_spectra.py This is easier than running on greatlakes, so do this unless you need a lot of models run.